fatemafaria142/Automated-Realistic-Story-Generation/README.md

 ## Overview

-This project focuses on utilizing GPT-2, a powerful language generation model from the Hugging Face Transformers library, to automatically generate realistic stories.
-The aim is to create compelling narratives that exhibit realism, coherence, and natural language fluency.
+This project utilizes the capabilities of GPT-2 and GPT-2 Medium, powerful language generation models from the Hugging Face Transformers library, to autonomously generate realistic stories.
+The primary goal is to craft captivating narratives that showcase realism, coherence, and natural language fluency.

 ## Dataset

 The dataset used for this project is sourced from the [Atlas Storyteller Dataset](https://huggingface.co/datasets/AtlasUnified/atlas-storyteller?row=42) available on the Hugging Face Datasets Hub.
-This dataset contains a collection of stories suitable for training language models like GPT-2.
+This dataset contains a collection of stories suitable for training language models like GPT-2 and GPT-2 Medium.

-## GPT-2 Model
+## GPT-2 and GPT-2 Medium Model

-The GPT-2 model from the Hugging Face Transformers library ([documentation here](https://huggingface.co/docs/transformers/model_doc/gpt2)) serves as the core for generating stories.
-This model has been fine-tuned on the provided dataset to facilitate the creation of realistic and engaging narratives.
+The story generation process relies on both the GPT-2 model and the GPT-2 Medium model, available in the Hugging Face Transformers library.
+You can find the documentation for GPT-2 [here](https://huggingface.co/docs/transformers/model_doc/gpt2) and access the GPT-2 Medium model directly [here](https://huggingface.co/gpt2-medium).
+These models serve as the core for generating stories in this project.
+They have been fine-tuned on the provided dataset to facilitate the creation of realistic and engaging narratives.

 ## Evaluation Metrics